ygunarso/390Notes/README.md

 3. Linux Commands List and their descriptions
 4. Summary of ARM Instructions
 5. Computer Architecture
-6. Logical Operations
+6. Summary of Math Operations
-7. Machine Arithmetic in ARM Assembly